Meetings of Interest

 |22 June 2020 - 26 June 2020||

-The next Joint ARM User Facility and ASR Principal Investigators Meeting will take place June 22 to 26, 2020, at the Rockville, Maryland, Hilton.
-This meeting will bring together ARM users and infrastructure members and ASR researchers to review progress and plan future directions for the ARM user facility and ASR research.
+The next Joint Atmospheric Radiation Measurement (ARM) User Facility/Atmospheric System Research (ASR) Principal Investigators Meeting will take place June 22 to 25, 2020, in Rockville, Maryland, at the Hilton Washington DC/Rockville Hotel & Executive Meeting Center.
+This meeting will bring together more than 300 ARM users, ARM infrastructure members, and ASR researchers to review progress and plan future directions for the ARM user facility and ASR research.